bobblestiltskin/music/README.md

-this repository is for managing music collections.
+This repository is for managing music collections.

 It takes as input a csv file which is generated from discogs.com collection at https://www.discogs.com/users/export?w=collection